This post contains affiliate links.

 Serve in any recipe you are looking to use vegetarian ground beef!

-Freeze for Later: This would be perfect for throwing in the freezer for a quick meal later on.
-Double it and use it for tonight’s dinner and be ready next week!
+This is perfect for throwing in the freezer for a quick meal later on.
+Double it and use it for tonight’s dinner, and be ready next week!

 How To Use TVP Ground Beef

 Looking for ideas on where to use your freshly made TVP beef?
 I’ve got you covered!
-Cook this recipe as given in this post, then use in the below recipes.
+Once cooked, use this “meat” in any recipe that calls for vegan crumbles, grated tempeh, crumbled tofu, or in the recipes below.

 - Vegan Bolognese: Add the seasonings as given for the bolognese when you are at the browning step in this recipe.
 Then proceed with adding tomato sauce.